 Depending on the cause of your dog's bronchitis, it may or may not have been preventable.
 Fortunately, there are ways to minimize your dog's risk of developing bronchitis.
 You can also take measurements to reduce flare-ups of chronic bronchitis.

-Manage your dog's weight to reduce excess body fat that may put pressure on the chest and airway and make it more difficult for your dog to breath deeply.
+- Manage your dog's weight to reduce excess body fat that may put pressure on the chest and airway and make it more difficult for your dog to breathe deeply.

-Reduce exposure to inhaled irritants to avoid inflammation of the airway.
-This includes smoke, dust, pollen, fragrances, chemicals, molds, and anything else that may seem irritating.
+- Reduce exposure to inhaled irritants to avoid inflammation of the airway.
+This includes smoke, dust, pollen, fragrances, chemicals, molds, aerosols, and anything else that may seem irritating.

 Any dog can develop bronchitis, including the chronic form.
 However, small dog breeds appear to be at a greater risk for chronic bronchitis.
 If your dog is coughing for more than a few days, be sure to visit your vet for help.